Russia, Ukraine record record daily deaths, low vaccinations - ExBulletin

 Russian authorities expect the holiday will help limit the spread of contagion by preventing people from accessing offices and public transport.

-However, airline ticket sales and hotel reservations at Russian Black Sea resorts surged at the news of the extended holidays, forcing authorities in southern Russia to shut down entertainment venues and limit access to restaurants and bars to customers with digital health codes.
-Tour operators have also reported an increase in demand for package holidays to Egyptian resorts.

 The government blamed the rapid spread of the virus and skyrocketing deaths on low vaccination rates.
-Only about 49 million Russians, or about a third of the country’s 146 million people, are fully immunized.
+Only around 49 million Russians – about a third of the country’s nearly 146 million people – are fully immunized.

-It is important to speed up the pace of vaccination, otherwise we will not be able to control the spread of infection, Prime Minister Mikhail Mishustin said at a cabinet meeting.

 Health Minister Mikhail Murashhko said nearly 90% of hospital beds are occupied by more than 268,000 COVID-19 patients, adding that authorities must increase the country’s hospital capacity.